 This course is accredited by the Institute of Chartered Foresters and gives partial fulfilment of Professional Membership Entry based upon appropriate module selection.

 Students from the MSc in Conservation and Forest Protection have gone on to work for Research Institutes such as Forest Research, FERA, RHS Wisley and Kew, or become ecological consultants.
 They have also gained employment with conservation bodies such as Natural England, Scottish Natural Heritage, The National Trust or overseas.
 A number of graduates have worked as Council Tree Officers and Biodiversity Officers and others have joined the Forestry Commission.
-Typically 60% of M.Sc graduates will go into research careers or onto PhD courses.
+Typically 60% of graduates from this course will go into research careers or onto PhD courses.